GeoscienceAustralia/sira/docs/source/ch05_install_use.rst

 to run a simulation, as discussed in :ref:`simulation-input-setup`.

-For the purposes of discussion, it is assumed that the name of the project simulation directory is 'PROJECT_HAN', located in the root directory.
+For the purposes of discussion, it is assumed that the name of the project simulation directory is 'PROJECTX', located in the root directory.
-The system name assumed is 'SYSTEM_GISKARD'.
+The system name assumed is 'SYSTEM_D'.

 The software can be run from the command line using these simple steps: